anonymoususdm2/anonymoususdm2.github.io/index.md

 </audio>

 User (Ground Truth): Does anybody want to hear about this?
 This is not a good thing to tell people about.<br>

+<br>**Generated Text Response**: I don't think it does sound like a good thing to tell people about.

 **Generated Spoken Response**